delattre1/dpl/README.md

 >> Muito bom, a vitaminha ficou uma delícia!
 ```

+- Example of invalid program: using more than 10 variables with not allowed names:
 ```python
 receita Main() {
     ingrediente banana, acucar, leite, abacate : inteiro;